-Last year we wrote a medium article predicting the coffee trends in Singapore for 2019, this prediction was done using Ai Palette’s proprietary Artificial Intelligence platform called the “Foresight Engine”.
+Last year we wrote an article predicting the coffee trends in Singapore for 2019, this prediction was done using Ai Palette’s proprietary Artificial Intelligence platform called the “Foresight Engine”.
 This year instead of making a fresh prediction we decided to review how we fared on the predictions made last year.

 We had a great time doing this review as we gulped down several rounds of coffee ourselves while writing the post.
-Below is how we fared against the predictions made, to make the assessment easy we have provided growth curve for last 6 years for each of the predictions:
+Below is how we fared against the predictions made, to make the assessment easy we have provided a growth curve for the last 6 years for each of the predictions:

 Coffee blends were expected to grow because they provide a balanced taste compared to single origins.
 We saw a growth in the engagement for this type of coffee because of the launch of new blends by popular cafes in Singapore.
-For example, Dutch Colony Coffee launched Nutcracker Espresso blend — which is a mix of Honduras beans and Asian beans(Myanmar & Java), Starbucks launched it’s famed Kopelani blend (Hawaii & latin America beans) in Singapore.
+For example, Dutch Colony Coffee launched Nutcracker Espresso blend — which is a mix of Honduras beans and Asian beans(Myanmar & Java), Starbucks launched it’s famed Kopelani blend (Hawaii & Latin America beans) in Singapore.

-The popularity of coloured coffee drinks continued because of its visual appeal and also functional benefits of the ingredients using which they are made.
-While we saw the growth of the now popular regular variants like matcha, beetroot, turmeric etc. We also saw new variants being launched like Red Velvet by Coffee Bean & Tea Leaf and Black Sesame Matcha with Taro Foam by Starbucks.
+The popularity of coloured coffee drinks trends continued because of its visual appeal and also functional benefits of the ingredients using which they are made.
+While we saw the growth of the now popular regular variants like matcha, beetroot, turmeric etc. We also saw new coffee variants being launched like Red Velvet by Coffee Bean & Tea Leaf and Black Sesame Matcha with Taro Foam by Starbucks.

-Indonesian Exotic Coffee:
+Indonesian Exotic Coffee

 AI Palette helps the FMCG companies with their product innovation.We use Artificial Intelligence & Machine Learning to help FMCG companies create consumer winning products.